AnasAyman13/DayMate/README.md

 • Timeline Screen (UI & Logic)
 • NavigationBar
 • Notification
-• Some Other Changes on Onther Screens
+• Some Other Changes on Other Screens

 **Islam Fawzy**